-Another report by Font-Burgada et al[77] suggests that a population of hepatocytes reside close to the biliary epithelium and express Sox9 during homeostasis, named hybrid hepatocytes (HybHP).
-In chronic liver injury models of CCl4 administration or with the MUP-uPA transgenic model, HybHP repopulate the damaged population and managed to differentiate into zone 3 hepatocytes with the expression of glutamine synthetase.
-Interestingly, under the CDE diet regime they found that most HybHP were killed, but no contribution of hepatocytes from the biliary cells was observed albeit the existence of extensive DR. Furthermore, they found HybHP can transdifferentiate into biliary-like cells which express biliary markers like Sox9, Opn, and Ck19 when induced with cholestatic injury with DDC diet.
-Transcriptional analysis revealed the hybrid character of HybHP as this population express a cluster but not all of genes that are usually expressed by cholangiocytes.
+Another report by Font-Burgada et al[77] suggests that a population of hepatocytes named hybrid hepatocytes (HybHP) resides close to the biliary epithelium and expresses Sox9 during homeostasis.
+In both chronic liver injury models of CCl4 administration as well as the MUP-uPA transgenic model, HybHP repopulate the damaged population and manage to differentiate into zone 3 hepatocytes with the expression of glutamine synthetase.
+Interestingly, under the CDE diet regime, they found that most HybHP were killed, but no contribution of hepatocytes from the biliary cells was observed albeit the existence of extensive DR. Furthermore, they found HybHP can transdifferentiate into biliary-like cells that express biliary markers like Sox9, Opn, and Ck19 when induced with cholestatic injury from a DDC diet.
+Transcriptional analysis revealed the hybrid character of HybHP, as this population expresses a cluster but not all of genes that are usually expressed by cholangiocytes.
 However, it remains to be investigated whether this population can fully differentiate into mature cholangiocytes, and this might explain the differences in the observations made by Malato et al[71] and Yanger et al about whether hepatocytes can differentiate into cholangiocytes after injury.
-Upon transplantation into the immunodeficient Fah-/-Rag2-/-Il2rg-/- transgenic model, the HybHP exhibit higher repopulation capacity than conventional hepatocytes or HPC.
-Despite their regenerative capacity, neither HybHP nor HPC preferentially give rise to hepatocellular carcinoma (HCC), suggesting tumorigenesis is a random event that occurs equally in all cell types rather than preferentially occurs on certain cell population.
-In addition, the HybHP phenotype is also observed by Tarlow et al[78] after chronic liver injury in which hepatocytes can obtain a biliary phenotype with the expression of cholangiocyte marker MIC-1C3 (hepPD).
-Although sharing similar surface marker expression, the transcriptional profile of hepatocytes and biliary derived MIC-1C3 expressing cells are different, and these two populations behave differently in vitro, with the former maintain a more hepatic like profile.
-These Sox9 expressing hepPD cells can also differentiate back into hepatocytes after injury[78].
-Both the Tarlow and Font-Burgada studies demonstrated the plasticity of hepatocytes after injury and the heterogeneity of hepatocytes within the liver does not only restrict to their zonation and drug metabolic functions, but also occurs in the context of their regenerative potential.
-Interestingly, the conversion of hepatocytes into biliary like cells were observed in the DDC model but not in the Thioacetamide (TAA) model[18].
-This might due to the pathophysiology caused by different injury model, in which the DDC is a model for cholestatic liver injury whilst the TAA model is a hepatotoxic injury model.
-This highlights the plasticity in the liver when cholestatic injury occurs, that hepatocytes can transdifferentiate into biliary like cells due to the damage in the biliary compartment.
+Upon transplantation into the immunodeficient Fah-/-Rag2-/-Il2rg-/- transgenic model, HybHP exhibit higher repopulation capacity than conventional hepatocytes or HPC.
+Despite their regenerative capacity, neither HybHP nor HPC preferentially give rise to hepatocellular carcinoma (HCC), suggesting tumorigenesis is a random event that occurs equally in all cell types rather than preferentially in certain cell populations.
+In addition, the HybHP phenotype was also observed by Tarlow et al[78] after chronic liver injury, in which hepatocytes can obtain a biliary phenotype with the expression of the cholangiocyte marker MIC-1C3 (hepPD).
+Although they share similar surface marker expression, the transcriptional profile of hepatocytes and biliary-derived MIC-1C3-expressing cells are different, and these two populations behave differently in vitro, with the former maintaining a more hepatic-like profile.
+These Sox9-expressing hepPD cells can also differentiate back into hepatocytes after injury[78].
+Both the Tarlow and Font-Burgada studies demonstrated the plasticity of hepatocytes after injury, and the heterogeneity of hepatocytes within the liver does not only restrict to their zonation and drug metabolic functions, but also occurs in the context of their regenerative potential.
+Interestingly, the conversion of hepatocytes into biliary-like cells was observed in the DDC model but not in the Thioacetamide (TAA) model[18].
+This might due to the pathophysiology caused by different injury models, in which the DDC is a model for cholestatic liver injury whilst the TAA model is a hepatotoxic injury model.
+This highlights the plasticity in the liver when cholestatic injury occurs, and that hepatocytes can transdifferentiate into biliary-like cells due to damage in the biliary compartment.
 On the other hand, when hepatocyte proliferation is impaired, cholangiocytes can differentiate into hepatocytes.